 The so-called indirect method specified in Annex 2 of Recommendation ITU-R M.1177-4 [3] shall be applied for the measurement of unwanted emissions of radar systems.
 The transmitter output spectrum shall be measured at the system coupler of the transmitter as illustrated in Annex D.

-NOTE 1: To obtain a sufficient dynamic range the radar signal may need to be attenuated by an additional notch filter.
+To obtain a sufficient dynamic range the radar signal may need to be attenuated by an additional notch filter.

-NOTE 2: Further information how to perform the measurement can be found in Recommendation ITU-R M.1177-4 [3].
+NOTE 1: Further information how to perform the measurement can be found in Recommendation ITU-R M.1177-4 [3].

 The OoB power emission shall be measured in the frequency bands given in Table 5 or Table 6 depending on the PEP.
-If the PEP is greater than 150 kW the Table 5 shall be used and for powers equal to or lower to 150 kW the Table 6 shall be used.
+If the PEP is greater than 150 kW the Table 5 shall be used and for powers equal to or less than 150 kW the Table 6 shall be used.
 The results obtained shall be compared and shall remain below the limit specified in clause 4.2.1.4.2 and depicted in Figure 2 in order to prove compliance with the requirement.